Data centers with quantum random access memory and quantum networks

 We present a novel protocol for multi-party private quantum communication using QDCs.
 We consider the situation in Figure \ref{fig:multi-party} where many sending users (denoted $A_1$, $A_2$, etc) want to communicate privately to a set of receiving users (denoted $B_1$, $B_2$, etc; $A_i$ communicates with $B_j$, where $i\neq j$ in general).
 The communication occurs through two or more untrusted (but non-cooperating) QDCs.
 Importantly, it is assumed that the users do not share any initial secret keys or entangled qubits, and that the users do not possess any secure communication links between them (either classical or quantum); all communication takes place over the untrusted quantum network shared with the QDCs.

 The protocol is as follows.
 First, each sending user $A_i$ takes their quantum message, and decomposes it into several distinct parts using a quantum secret sharing protocol~\cite{cleve1999share,hillery1999quantum}.
 In isolation, each part of the secret message looks like a maximally mixed state, but when sufficiently many parts are assembled together, the original message can be perfectly recovered.
 Second, each sending user $A_i$ sends parts of their secrets to the QDCs, where they are stored in QRAM at a publicly announced address.
 No one QDC should receive enough parts of a secret to reconstruct the original message.
 Finally, the receiving users interrogate the QDCs using the quantum private queries protocol.
 Each user $B_j$ interrogates sufficiently many QDCs in order to retrieve enough parts of the secret to reconstruct $A_i$'s original message.

-This protocol constitutes private multi-party quantum communication because (1) the use of secret sharing means that no QDC can learn what information is being communicated, and (2) the use of Quantum Private Queries means that no QDC can learn which user $B_j$ is accessing the information transmitted by $A_i$.
-A crucial assumption in the protocol is that the QDCs are non-cooperating.
-If the QDCs cooperate, they could work together to reconstruct the secret.
-To mitigate this problem, the number of parts each secret is divided to can be increased (along with the number of QDCs).
-This way, revealing the secret would require cooperation between an increasingly large number of QDCs.

-Note that our approach is different from the so-called covert quantum communication~\cite{arrazola2016covert}.
-Covert quantum communication refers to a stronger notion, where eavesdroppers cannot even detect whether any information has been transmitted in the first place.
-In the protocol of \cite{arrazola2016covert}, Alice and Bob are assumed to share a random, secret key, and the quantum information is sent via optical photons from Alice to Bob at one of $N$ times specified by the key.
-The probability that an eavesdropper can distinguish between this situation and that where no information is communicated at all (i.e., when no photons are sent) is shown to decrease as $1/\sqrt{N}$.
-In the limit of large $N$, the eavesdropper cannot determine whether any information has been sent.
+Advantages of this protocol is explained in Appendix.
+Moreover, a final note is that our protocol does not offer the communication between $A_k$ and $B_k$ protection from interception by $B_{j\ne k}$, rather it only provides privacy from untrusted QDCs.
+As a summary, combinations of QRAM and quantum networks could lead significant benefits for secure and private quantum communications, where quantum secret sharing and quantum private queries could serve as components.